AØKA08020U Industrial Organization (P)

 After completing the course, the student should be able to:

-Understand the logic behind the results of the formal models studied in the course.
+- Understand, discuss and account for the logic behind the results of the formal models studied in the course.

 Select relevant theories and methods for analyzing questions related to industrial organization.